-^{}Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.

-Covered services include, but are not limited to:

-- Physical therapy, occupational therapy, and speech therapy.

-- Medical and social services.

-- Medical equipment and supplies.

-†The Medical Group must authorize any home health nursing or other care of at least eight continuous hours (authorization procedure does not apply to home health nursing or other care of less than eight continuous hours). provided in accord with Medicare guidelines.
+Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: Physical therapy, occupational therapy, and speech therapy.
+Medical and social services.
+Medical Group must authorize any home health nursing or other care of at least eight continuous hours (authorization procedure does not apply to home health nursing or other care of less than eight continuous hours). \$0 Note: There is no cost-sharing for home health care services and items provided in accord with Medicare guidelines.
 However, the applicable cost-sharing listed elsewhere in this Medical Benefits Chart will apply if the item is covered under a different benefit; for example, durable medical equipment not provided by a home health agency.

-Home infusion therapy†

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Home infusion therapy[†] Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to:

-- Professional services, including nursing services, furnished in accordance with the plan of care. - Patient training and education not otherwise covered under the durable medical equipment benefit. - Remote monitoring. - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.

-\$0 for professional services, training, and monitoring.
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care.
+Patient training and education not otherwise covered under the durable medical equipment benefit.
+Remote monitoring.
+Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier. \$0 for professional services, training, and monitoring.
 The components (such as, Medicare Part B drugs, DME, and medical supplies) needed to perform home infusion may be subject to the applicable cost-sharing listed elsewhere in this Medical Benefits Chart depending on the item.

-We cover home infusion supplies and drugs if all of the following are true:

-- Your prescription drug is on our Medicare Part D formulary. - We approved your prescription drug for home infusion therapy. - Your prescription is written by a network provider and filled at a network home-infusion pharmacy.

-Note: If a covered home infusion supply or drug is not filled by a network home-infusion pharmacy, the supply or drug may be subject to the applicable cost-sharing listed elsewhere in this booklet depending on the service.
+We cover home infusion supplies and drugs if all of the following are true: Your prescription drug is on our Medicare Part D formulary.
+We approved your prescription drug for home infusion therapy. \$0 Note: If a covered home infusion supply or drug is not filled by a network home-infusion pharmacy, the supply or drug may be subject to the applicable cost-sharing listed

-^{}Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.